 These no-yeast, no-rise, make-ahead, Ridiculously Easy Cinnamon Rolls employ a secret technique that makes them melt-in-your-mouth delicious!

 Did you know that my job is to make your life easier and more delicious, at the same time?
 My favorite kind of recipes to share on the blog, are those that will knock the socks off your family and friends.
 The kind that will have them raving and begging for more.
-All with minimal amount of effort from you.
+All with a minimal amount of effort from you.
 These Ridiculously Easy Cinnamon Rolls check all the boxes!

 A Brilliant Technique

 You may be beginning to notice a theme going on here.
 First of all, there were the Ridiculously Easy Biscuits, a recipe that took the difficulty out of traditional biscuit making, yet produced flaky, tall, simply irresistible biscuits.
 The recipe includes a technique that originated with the smart folks at Cook’s Illustrated.

 They figured out that instead of having to “cut” butter into the flour mixture (the classic biscuit method), you could get the same results by simply combining very cold buttermilk and warm butter, resulting in “globules” of butter suspended in the buttermilk (see picture below).
 This lumpy mixture is then combined with the dry ingredients.
 The result is the same flaky, tall, irresistible biscuits – with much less work!

 I’ve gotten emails and comments from lots of readers who (like me) are quite smitten with this recipe.
 Recently, on Facebook, a follower commented, “Best biscuits ever!
 I threw out all of my other regular biscuit recipes!”
 Another said, “These are wonderful — super easy and super delicious!
 There’s no reason not to have yummy biscuits with every meal (except perhaps my waistline)!”